 Slips, trips, and falls

 Slips, trips and falls can happen at anytime, anywhere – and that includes the workplace.
 Whether you work in a shop, factory, or office, you are bound to encounter slippery surfaces at some point so the odd trip or slip is, unfortunately, inevitable.
+In the event that you slip and fall at work and you acquire an injury, be sure to file formal documentation and speak with a Los Angeles slip and fall lawyer.

 Working from height can be particularly hazardous when it comes to suffering these injuries.
 For builders and tradesmen who rely on ladders, scaffolding and other platforms in their work, falling from height can be especially dangerous and potentially even fatal.
 It will therefore probably come as no surprise that trades like these often require workers to complete vigorous health and safety training.